Electric scooter lighting: headlamps, taillights, turn signals, horn

 - Kaabo Wolf King GT / Wolf King GTR / Dualtron Storm — dual optics 2 × 1000 lm = 2000 lm, scattering angle around 120°.

 Beam shape — cut-off vs flood.
 Budget units mostly use a symmetric “flood” beam (an even yellow-white patch in front of the wheel) which dazzles oncoming drivers as effectively as it lights the road.
 Premium optics (Apollo Phantom 2.0, NAMI Burn-E 2) use a cut-off lens with a sharp upper edge of the beam — like an automotive low-beam under UN/ECE Regulation No. 113.
-That cuts glare for sustained traffic and at the same time extends the visible road by 30–50%.
+That cuts glare for sustained traffic and, in practice, lets the rider see the lane for longer — though the exact gain depends on the optics and mounting height (as a rule of thumb it is on the order of tens of percent, not a precise figure).

 Mounting height.
 A low-mounted headlamp (deck or front fender, ~20 cm above the road) throws shadows from every pothole and curb — that actually helps you see surface defects.
 A high-mounted one (steering column, ~100 cm) gives a flatter beam but reveals less about the asphalt texture.
 Many current models (Apollo Phantom V2, NAMI Burn-E 2) split the lamp into two levels — main on the stem plus auxiliary on the deck or stem — combining surface relief with longer throw.